Oogy/microcloud/README.md

 All machines boot the same image.
 At boot, we use the kernel parameter `systemd.pull`, to import(i.e. importctl) our `entrypointd` portable service.
 We pull rather than embed this, so we can decouple the building of machine images from the building of `entrypointd` images.
 ### Portables
 #### Entrypointd
 A service that gets a machine specific(`/sys/class/dmi/id/product_serial`) manifest of additional systemd portables, sysexts, and confexts, to import and attach.
 The resulting url is `https://oogy.github.io/microcloud/inventory/<product_serial>`.
-Continuously checks for and installs updated targets.
+Continuously checks for and installs updated targets(query for current release -> file, path unit+handler if file changed).
 #### Matchbox
 #### DNSMasq